Hsin-Hung/Binance-API-cpp/README.md

 Implemented API endpoints:

-* Wallet Endpoints
+* Wallet Endpoints: `wallet.h`
-* Market Data Endpoints
+* Market Data Endpoints: `marketData.h`
-* Websocket Market Streams
+* Websocket Market Streams: `binanceWebsocket.h`
-* Spot Account/Trade
+* Spot Account/Trade: `spotAccountTrade.h`
-* User Data Streams
+* User Data Streams: `userDataStreams.h`
-* Savings Endpoints
+* Savings Endpoints: `savings.h`
-* BSwap Endpoints
+* BSwap Endpoints: `bSwap.h`
-* Fiat Endpoints
+* Fiat Endpoints: `fiat.h`

 The format for each API calls and parameters follows the official Binance API documentation.
-You can see the parameter's format in its endpoint's corresponding Utils header file and all necessary paramters should be provides prior to the API call with the exception of `timestamp`, which will refer to the system clock if not provided.
+You can see the parameter's format in its endpoint's corresponding header and Utils file and all necessary paramters should be provides prior to the API call with the exception of `timestamp`, which will refer to the system clock if not provided.
 ## Integration

 add `src/binance` to your project and include the API wrapper